WIC Farmers' Market Nutrition Program (FMNP)

 Statutory formula is not applicable to this assistance listing.

 Matching is mandatory.
 30%.
-As a prerequisite to the receipt of Federal funds, a State agency must agree to contribute program income, in-kind contributions or State, local or private funds equal to at least 30 percent of its administrative program cost.
-State contributions for similar programs may satisfy the State matching requirement.
+As a prerequisite to the receipt of Federal funds, a State agency must agree to contribute program income, in-kind contributions, or State, local or private funds equal to at least 30 percent of its administrative program cost.
+The match may be satisfied through expenditures for similar farmers' market programs that operate during the same period as the FMNP.
+Similar programs include other farmers' market programs which serve low-income women, infants, and children (who may or may not be WIC participants or on the waiting list for WIC services), as well as other categories of low-income recipients, such as, but not limited to, low-income elderly persons.
 ITOs may provide a lower match based on negotiation with the Department but not less than 10 percent of the administrative cost of the program.
-The matching funds can come from a variety of sources, such as State or local funds, private funds, similar programs, in-kind contributions or program income.
+The matching funds can come from a variety of sources, such as State or local funds, private funds, similar programs, in-kind contributions, or program income.

 MOE requirements are not applicable to this assistance listing.